dchad/OBD-Monitor/README.md

        Example: ttyUSB0, 9600 baud, 8 data bits, no parity, 1 stop bit.

-       Ensure line terminator option is set to newline character.
+       Ensure line terminator option is set to carriage return "\r" character or new line and carriage return "\n\r".

        Type the following command into the terminal input and press enter.